NoroffFEU/social-media-client/README.md

 ## Installation

-Clone the repo and open in your IDE.
+Clone the repo and open.
 Initialize git

 ```